Enable Location

 Palace of the Porphyrogenitus, Byzantine palace museum in Ayvansaray, Turkey

-The palace was built in the late 13th century as part of the Blachernae complex and served as a residence for the Byzantine imperial family.
-After Constantinople fell in 1453, the structure was repurposed under Ottoman rule and survived many centuries of urban change.
+The palace was built in the late 13th century as part of the Blachernae complex, which served as the main residence of the Byzantine imperial family during the final centuries of the empire.
+After Constantinople fell in 1453, Ottoman rulers repurposed the building several times over the following centuries.

 The community of curious travelers